smkuhl/music-symbol-classifier/README.md

 # music-symbol-classifier

 Oh no!
-Daddy Bezos can’t read music.
+Sir Jeffrey Bezos can’t read music.
 Instead of just simply teaching him how to read we must create a machine learning model to identify the handwritten musical symbols in our family’s top secret symphony that has been passed down through generations.

 As a musician, handwritten music is difficult to read and can often cause confusion.
 If we had a way to classify common symbols we could convert handwritten music into printed music for better readability and accessibility.

-Since we are creating a machine learning model, we used neural networks to train a classifier for handwritten music symbols.

 The dataset we used was the Handwritten Online Musical Symbols (HOMUS) dataset that has 6,874 samples, 32 different symbols, collected from 100 different musicians.